How to Play the Sweep Card Game

 Gameplay

 The starting player can play from their hand or from the face-up cards in front of them (or both).
-The 52 cards played must all be of the same denomination, for example, 2 Kings from the hand and 1 King showing face up.
+The 52 cards played must all be of the same type of card, for example, 2 Kings from the hand and 1 King showing face-up.
 The second player must play a card(s) of the same value or any value lower.
 If a player plays a higher card than the previous player, they must pick up the pile, and their turn ends.

 Scoring